Gaussian-type lower bounds for the density of solutions of SDEs driven by fractional Brownian motions: Introduction

 This implies that the variance of an increment is given by

 In particular, this process is $\gamma$-H\"older continuous a.s. for any $\gamma<H$ and is an $H$-self similar process.
-This converts fBm into a very natural generalization of Brownian motion and explains the fact that it is used in applications \cite{KS,OTHP,WTT}.
+This converts fBm into a natural generalization of Brownian motion and explains the fact that it is used in applications \cite{KS,OTHP,WTT}.

-We are concerned here with the following class of stochastic differential equations (sde's) in $\R^m$ driven by $B$ on the time interval $\ou$:
+We are concerned here with the following class of stochastic differential equations (SDEs) in $\mathbb{R}^m$ driven by $B$ on the time interval $[0,1]$:

-where $a\in\R^m$ is a generic initial condition and $\{V_i;\, 0\le i\le d\}$ is a collection of smooth and bounded vector fields of $\R^{m}$.
-Though equation \eqref{eq:sde-intro} can be solved thanks to rough paths methods in the general case $H>1/4$, $d\ge 1$, we shall consider in the sequel three situations which can be handled without recurring to this kind of technique: \begin{enumerate} \item The one-dimensional case with additive noise, which can be treated via simple ODE techniques. \item The one-dimensional situation, namely $m=d=1$, where the equation can be solved thanks to a Doss-Sussman type methodology as mentioned in \cite{NSi}. \item The case of a Hurst exponent $H>1/2$, for which Young integration methods are available (see e.g \cite{Gu,NR,Za}). \end{enumerate} Hence, we always understand the solution to equation \eqref{eq:sde-intro} according to the settings mentioned above.
-We shall see however that rough path type arguments shall be involved in some of our proofs.
+where $a\in\mathbb{R}^m$ is a generic initial condition, and $\{V_i; 0\le i\le d\}$ is a collection of smooth and bounded vector fields of $\mathbb{R}^{m}$.
+Though equation (\ref{eq:sde-intro}) can be solved thanks to rough paths methods in the general case $H\in(1/4,1)$, $d\ge 1$, we shall consider in the sequel three situations which can be handled without recurring to this kind of technique: \begin{longlist}[(3)] \item[(1)] The one-dimensional case with additive noise and $H\in(0,1)$, which can be treated via simple ODE techniques.

+\item[(2)] The one-dimensional situation, namely $m=d=1$ with $H\in(1/2,1)$, where the equation can be solved thanks to a Doss--Sussman-type methodology, as mentioned in~\cite{NSi}.

+\item[(3)] The case of a Hurst exponent $H\in(1/2,1)$, for which Young integration methods are available; see, for example, \cite{Gu,NR,Za}. \end{longlist} Hence, we always understand the solution to equation (\ref{eq:sde-intro}) according to the three settings mentioned above.
+We shall see, however, that rough path-type arguments shall be involved in some of our proofs.